hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 Hyperledger Fabric developers can take advantage of those techniques with no code changes to their existing chaincode deployments.
 Each chaincode execution generates a top-level trace and will report to an endpoint provided by the environment.
-They may desire to build additional spans to capture additional data, or report errors.
-The spans they create will correlate to the parent span using the local thread context.

 Developers may also create a trace before calling out to Fabric in their client code.
 The current trace information will be sent along with the message to the peer.

-Finally, developers may like to report metrics as part of chaincode execution.
-They can use OpenTelemetry counters, gauges and other metrics constructs to report metric data.
-The metric endpoint is configured when the chaincode is deployed.
-In the case of external chaincode, the developers can set standard [OpenTelemetry variables](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/sdk-environment-variables.md) to point at an OpenTelemetry collector instance.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation